The Dangers Of The Silent Treatment: Recognizing The Signs Of Stonewalling Behavior

 Stonewalling can be painful

-How to address stonewalling in a relationship
+How to address stonewalling for improved mental health

 If you are on the receiving end of stonewalling, often a useful first step is to exercise understanding and compassion.
 You can acknowledge your own frustration but recognize that lashing out will only worsen the situation.
 It may help to consider that your partner’s response is likely not vindictive but rather a result of their fear of expressing emotion.